 Foster animal(s) are required to return to the shelter every two weeks for vaccinations, deworming and general exams.
-All rechecks require an appointment made at the time of pick up or by calling (915) 212-8705.
+All rechecks require an appointment made at the time of pick up, or you can schedule online

-Recheck times are as follows: Seven days a week, 1pm-5pm.
 If for any reason you are unable to keep your scheduled appointment please contact the Foster Coordinator to reschedule.